Kitchen renovation in progress

 How HELOC Borrowing Limits Work in Canada

-When a HELOC is combined with your mortgage, the total you can owe against the property is limited to 80% of its value.
-So your available credit is the lower of 65% of the home's value, or 80% of value minus your current mortgage balance — whichever leaves less room.
+Canadian rules set two ceilings.
+A standalone, revolving HELOC is capped at 65% of your home's appraised value.
+When the HELOC is bundled with your mortgage, the total you can owe against the property is capped at 80% of value.
+Your available credit is whichever limit leaves less room: the lower of 65% of value, or 80% of value minus your current mortgage balance.

-HELOCs carry a variable rate tied to prime, and most require only interest payments each month.
-That flexibility is powerful, but because nothing forces you to repay principal, it's wise to set your own repayment schedule.
-Compare the cost against a fixed second mortgage or a refinance before you decide.
+HELOCs carry a variable rate tied to prime, so your payment rises whenever the Bank of Canada raises rates.
+And because most lenders require only interest each month, nothing forces you to repay principal — which makes it dangerously easy to carry a balance for years.
+Treat your HELOC like a tool with a plan: set your own repayment schedule, avoid using it for everyday spending, and compare the all-in cost against a fixed second mortgage or a full refinance before you commit.

 Related tools & guides